leofanzeres/s2i/README.md

 1. Install Pytorch and the other required packages listed above
 2. Clone or download this repository
 3. Download the datasets (to be available)
-4. Download the audio autoencoder and the visual generator pretrained models (to be available)
+4. Download the audio autoencoder and the visual generator pretrained models
 5. Execute a quantitative test using the interpretability classifiers (to be uploaded)
 6. Execute a qualitative test generating the translated images (to be uploaded)
 7. Train the autoencoder model from scratch executing actions/train_net_audio_autoencoder.py